 As per the source code, when the control pins of the relay module receive a LOW signal the relay will turn on and the relay will turn off for the HIGH signal in the control pin.

-If you want to use the latched switches instead of pushbuttons, then just connect the switches instead of the pushbuttons across GPIO pins and GND.
+If you want to use the pushbuttons instead of latched switches, then just connect the pushbuttons instead of the switches across GPIO pins and GND.

 I have used a 5V 5Amp mobile charger to supply the circuit.